 In addition to the benefit plans discussed above in "-Employee Benefit Plans and Other Compensation," we provide our named executive officers with certain perquisites.
 In 2018, we reimbursed Messrs.
 Holland, Kesler and Murphy for certain country club membership dues in the amounts of \$45,077, \$22,713 and \$23,897, respectively.
-In 2018 and 2017, we made \$5,400 of ESOP contributions for Mr. Holland and Mr. Kesler.
+In 2018 and 2017, we made \$5,400 of ESOP contributions for each of Mr. Holland and Mr. Kesler.

 In addition, we invest in Bank-owned life insurance due to its attractive nontaxable return and protection against the loss of our key employees.
-During 2018, we provided our named executive officers with Bank-owned life insurance benefits in the amounts described in "-Executive Compensation Tables-Summary Compensation Table" below.
+During 2018, we paid premiums on Bank-owned life insurance issued in respect of our named executive officers in the amounts described in "-Executive Compensation Tables-Summary Compensation Table" below.